Understanding a Homeopathic Aggravation: What it means and what to do

 • How long does the aggravation take to subside?

-• Once the aggravation subsides, is there an improvement in any of the symptoms or in the patient’s wellbeing?
-Or do they just return to the same symptoms they had prior to taking the dose of the remedy.
+• Once the aggravation subsides, is there an improvement in any of the symptoms or in your overall wellbeing?
+Or are the symptoms the same symptoms as they were prior to taking the remedy.
 This information is very important to your homeopath as it will serve as a guide for future dosing or any changes that are made.

-• Note that old symptoms returning can also be a good sign that the body is trying to heal, so any return of old symptoms from the past that return during your treatment should also be communicated to your homeopath immediately.
+• Note that old symptoms returning can also be a good sign.
+Generally if an old symptom returns during homeopathic treatment, it can indicate that is is an old symptom that was just suppressed rather than being treated properly.
+A homeopath would consider this old symptom returning a good sign that the body is now ready to heal it properly.
+Likewise with an aggravation, any return of old symptoms from the past should be communicated to your homeopath.

 When It’s Not an Aggravation